mattbierner/blog.mattbierner.com/_posts/2015-09-08-blotre-plays-atari.markdown

 Considering these guidelines, I decided to keep things simple and go with a true Atari 2600 classic: *[Combat][combat]*.

-{% include image.html file="Combatatarigamepack.jpg" description="" %}
+{% include image.html file="Combatatarigamepack.jpg" %}

 *Combat* is a simple game, even by Atari 2600 standards.
 Each round pits two players against each other, with the goal of shooting the other player while avoiding getting shot yourself.
 The gameplay and controls are easy and consistent.
 No power-ups, special abilities, or upgrade paths.
 It's also a game that doesn't require too much precision, making it perfect for high latency crowdsourced input.
 At the same time though, *Combat* also has a lot of variety thanks to its 27 game modes, everything from billiard tanks to jet combat with guided missiles.